The Expert Guide for Exterior Home Repairs

 Remove any vegetation growing from the cracks in your driveway.
 Pour filler into each crack until it becomes flush with or slightly below the driveway surface.
 If the filler settles, add a bit more.
 Follow the manufacturer’s instructions for drying time before applying sealer.
 Here’s how to do it.

 Caulk Cracked Concrete

-Cracks and gaps in concrete are more than just an eyesore.
+Cracks and gaps in concrete represent more than just an eyesore.
 Water can get into the joints, freeze and then expand, making the cracks even larger.
 Gaps against a house can direct water against the foundation, leading to more problems.
 Once a year, go around your home and fill these gaps and joints with urethane caulk to prevent problems.
 Seal cracks in concrete with durable urethane caulk.
-You can do it in less than a half hour.
+You can do it in less than half an hour.

 Fix a Chipped Step

 Assemble an L-shaped wooden form, lock it into place with bricks and fill the void with concrete-repair mix.
 Repair mix bonds to the old concrete better than standard concrete mix.
 If you don’t want to buy a special edging tool to round the edges of the patch, carefully shape the edges with a putty knife.

 Also, learn how to make your patio pavers perfectly smooth again.